agrafix/Spock/README.md

 # Intro

-Another Haskell web framework based on scotty: This toolbox provides everything you need to get a quick start into web hacking with haskell:
+Another Haskell web framework for rapid development: This toolbox provides everything you need to get a quick start into web hacking with haskell:

 * routing